AlfieRichards19/AlfieRichards19/README.md

 ### Hi there 👋

+- 🤔 About me - I'm currently a student at the University of South Wales studying Computer Science.

+- 🔭 What am i doing - I'm learning the C++ programming language with the computer science course, along with proffesionalism and information management.

+- 🌱 My skillset - I have knowledge and am skilled in a few different programming languages, such as Python, HTML and C#.
+I also have a fairly competent level of the Japanese language, where i'm able to understand the majority of the sentences i come across, and have studied all modern uses of japanese grammer.

+- 💬 Recent projects - Recently I've been working on creating a scientific calculator in R studio using the shiny framework.
+I've also been creating mini projects in C++ to aid in increasing my skill with the language.

+- ⚡ Hobbies - In my free time i generally spend my time interacting with content in japanese as i am currently learning the language and the more time i spend immersing in japanese content, the faster i will gain fluency.
+I spend the majority of my time reading japanese novels and manga while also watching anime and other japanese tv shows.

 <!--
 **AlfieRichards19/AlfieRichards19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.